 Role Purpose

-The Entrepreneurship Centre is part of the Hauser Forum complex, and is the entrepreneurial hub for the University of Cambridge and the surrounding area.
-The building comprises a large reception area, multiple offices, meeting rooms and a rentable seminar centre.
+The Entrepreneurship Centre is part of the Hauser Forum complex and is the entrepreneurial hub for the University of Cambridge and the surrounding area.
+The building comprises of a large reception area, multiple offices, meeting rooms and a seminar centre which is used for a range of events and meetings.

-The Entrepreneurship Centre has multiple tenants, the largest of which is Cambridge Enterprise, who has responsibility of the facilities management for the building.
+The Entrepreneurship Centre has multiple tenants, the largest of which is Cambridge Enterprise, who have responsibility for the facilities management and maintenance up keep of of the building.

-The role holder is responsible for overseeing the general running of the building, responding to the needs of the tenants and liaising with University personnel/contractors to ensure work is carried out efficiently.
+The role holder is responsible for supporting the Office & Facilities Manager in overseeing the general running of the buildingresponding to the needs of the tenants and liaising with University personnel/contractors to ensure work is carried out in a timely and efficient manner.
 The role holder is responsible for the setting and resetting of seminar rooms and multi-user meeting rooms, and the provision of AV support to these facilities.

-The role-holder has responsibility for making sure that the building is presented to the highest possible standard by overseeing the Health and Safety, Fire Safety, general maintenance, cleaning, security, waste management etc.
+The role-holder has responsibility for making sure that the building is presented to the highest possible standard by overseeing the Health and Safety and Fire Safety requirements, general maintenance, cleaning, security and waste management.This role provides a mix of both hands on and administrative tasks.

 The role holder is also a key-holder for out-of-hours emergencies.